Start Your Career Journey

 Provides financial assistance to Queens College undergraduate or graduate students who are participating in unpaid internships in the arts, education, public service, non-profit agencies, and other industries that do not traditionally pay their interns.

 This stipend is a one-time $2,550 financial award that will support current undergraduate and graduate students engaged in unpaid internships/research hosted by local organizations.
-Students can choose either summer or fall and, in agreement with the employer, participate in an internship for 150 hours total ranging 5 to 10 weeks.
+Students can choose spring, summer or fall and, in agreement with the employer, participate in an internship for 150 hours total ranging 5 to 10 weeks.

 The internship stipend fund is made possible by generous alumni donors and the Queens College Foundation.
 It is stewarded by the Center for Career Engagement and Internships.